-land\ice\segments: primary ATL06 derived parameters, e.g. land-ice height, latitude, longitude, standard error and quality measures.
-Data are only provided for pairs of segments for which at least one beam has a valid land-ice height measurement.
-Each data
+• land_ice_segments: primary ATL06 derived parameters, e.g. land-ice height (h_li), latitude, longitude, standard error and quality measures.
+Heights represent the mean surface height, averaged along 40 m segments of ground track spaced 20 m apart, for each of ATLAS's six beams.
+Data are only provided for segment pairs for which at least one beam has a valid land-ice height measurement.
+Each reported height has a corresponding segment ID (stored in segment_ID), which indicates the second of the two, 20 m ATL03 segments used to generate the 40 m ATL06 height segment.

-- granule (file) contains segments from a single pass over a one-degree increment of latitude for a particular RGT. - residual\histogram: contains histograms of the residuals between photon event heights and the least-squares fit segment heights.
-Data are provided at the 200 m along-track rate. - segment\quality: contains a record of the success/failure of the surface-finding strategies for every possible segment in the granule, plus locations of the reference points on the reference pair tracks.
-Data within this group are stored at the 20 m along-track segment rate.
+- residual_histogram: contains histograms of the residuals between photon event heights and the least-squares fit segment heights.
+Histograms are provided at a 200 m along-track rate. - segment_quality: contains a record of the success/failure of the surface-finding strategies for every possible segment in the granule, plus locations of the reference points on the reference pair tracks.
+Data within this group are spaced 20 m apart along-track.

-1.2.8 Orbit info
+1.2.4.4 orbit_info